 Compensation & Benefits

-Teach in Saudi Arabia salaries are some of the best in the Middle East region.
-Salary is tax free, often ranging from $40,000 - $55,000 USD annually, plus generous end of contract bonuses at 2 & 3 years.
+Teaching salaries in Saudi Arabia are some of the best in the Middle East region.
+Salary is tax-free, often ranging from $40,000 - $55,000 USD annually, plus generous end of contract bonuses at 2 & 3 years.
 Housing is almost always including and can be either an apartment building or walled off expat compound.
 A single foreign teacher in Saudi Arabia can often save upwards of $20,000 USD per year while a teaching couple with kids could save even more.

 Saudi Arabia has a total population of 28.7 million people with about 8 million foreigners.
-The cost of living is noticeably cheaper than its western counterparts .
-For example, a cappuccino will cost about $2.67 while an one-bedroom apartment can cost between $250 - $400 USD a month.
-However all schools we work in Saudi provide housing for the teachers.
+The cost of living is noticeably cheaper than its western counterparts.
+For example, a cappuccino will cost about $2.67 while a one-bedroom apartment can cost between $250 - $400 USD a month.
+However, all of the schools we work in Saudi provide housing for the teachers.
 Since Saudi Arabia is in the desert, most of the consumer goods are imported so it will be reflected in the day-to-day prices.

 Here’s a little information about Saudi Arabia